2024 Solar Incentives Guide for St. Cloud, MN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
 This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
 Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local St. Cloud solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local St. Cloud solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives